mjhm/cukelib/src/create_database_service/README.md

 ##### `config`

 - `config` is an object that can be passed to `knex(...)` to create a knex client.
 This is the same config object that is passed to `knex` to create a connection.
-- `config.name` can be specified as an explicit name for the `cukeserv` service identifier, otherwise the service name defaults to the database name from `config.connection.database` or a sequentially named identifier.
+- `config.name` can be specified as an explicit name for the `cukelib` service identifier, otherwise the service name defaults to the database name from `config.connection.database` or a sequentially named identifier.
 - `config` should include at least
 ```
   {